evanbergeron/lockfree-bdd/index.md

 Our final implementation maintains an array and hash table for each variable id.
 The array stores result nodes, all of which will eventually be forwarded into the unique table.
 The hash table's keys are (f, g, h) triples.
 The values are indicies into the array.

 All of these data structures are accessed in parallel by multiple threads.
 The array supports lock-free atomic updates and resizing.
 The hash table uses fine-grained locking with an open-addressing, linear probing scheme.
+Notably, we implemented these locks ourselves using GCC test-and-set primitives.

+### Technologies

+We used the OpenMP parallel for construct and GCC __atomic operations for everything else.

 ## Results